lib-uoguelph-ca/intro-to-python/_steps/control_flow.md

     count = count + 1
 ```

-Again using our temperature example, say we want to count the days before the average temperature for a year exceeds some threshold value:
+A more complex loop using our temperature example, say we want to count the days before the average temperature for a year exceeds some threshold value:

 ```
 temps = [62, 72, 70, 74, 77, 71, 72]